Tyler Seguin joins Luka Doncic on list of high-profile home burglaries in Dallas

 Seguin's home burglary

-According to Dallas police, officers responded to reports of a burglary on Yolanda Lane at about 10:30 p.m. on Nov.
+According to Dallas police, officers responded to reports of a burglary at Seguin's North Dallas home at about 10:30 p.m. on Nov.
 29. The police report said unknown suspects entered the victim's home and took property.

 The break-in occurred while Seguin was participating in a Stars home game.
 To make things worse, Seguin suffered injury that officials said could sideline him for six months after having to get surgery to repair a femoral acetabular impingement on his hip.